EatMoreOranges/Flixter/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` The README template for part 2
+ The README template for part 2 Comming Soon
 ---

 ## Flix Part 1